guan27/hw3-babythread/README.md

 The "context switch" mentioned above may occur in two different scenarios (We'll introduce the way to choose between them in **4. scheduler.c** and **6.
 Execution**.):

 0. After each iteration
-1. Signal caught, timeslice reached
+1. Signal caught(only consider SIGTSTP), timeslice reached

 You are expected to complete the following tasks: